１．Japanese Journal of Palynology is a refereed research

 a charge of 5,000 Japanese Yen per individual printed page.

-４）Authors are responsible for shipping fee of the offprints.
+２）Authors are responsible for printing cost and shipping fee of the offprints charged by the printing company.

 ５）In principle, offprints are prepared only for Research Article, Short Communication, Scientific data, Review, and Commentary;

-other types of articles at author’s expense, which is the same page
+other types of articles at author' s expense, charged by the printing company.

 ６）Authors are responsible for all costs for color figure(s).